poirier/cheat/django/celery.rst

 It’s the same as always running apply() with throw=True.

 CELERY_IGNORE_RESULT: Whether to store the task return values or not (tombstones).
 If you still want to store errors, just not successful return values, you can set CELERY_STORE_ERRORS_EVEN_IF_IGNORED.

+*CELERYD_HIJACK_ROOT_LOGGER:* By default any previously configured handlers on the root logger will be removed.
+If you want to customize your own logging handlers, then you can disable this behavior by setting CELERYD_HIJACK_ROOT_LOGGER = False.